Bassem Youssef

+Dr Bassem Raafat Mohamed Youssef (باسم رأفت محمد يوسف, [ˈbæːsem ˈɾɑʔfɑt mæˈħæmmæd ˈjuːsef]) (born 22 March 1974) is an Egyptian-American comedian, television host, actor and former physician.
+Beginning his career with The B+ Show (2011), which was inspired by his experiences during the 2011 Egyptian revolution, he later rose to prominence as the host of El Bernameg (2011–2014), a satirical comedy show focused on Egyptian politics.
+In 2015, Youssef hosted the 43rd International Emmy Awards in New York City.

+In 2013, Youssef was named on the Time 100 and on Foreign Policy's 100 Leading Global Thinkers.
+His life and career were profiled in the 2017 American documentary film Tickling Giants, and he also authored the book Revolution For Dummies that same year.
+In 2023, Youssef drew international media attention after engaging in a virtual interview on the British talk show Piers Morgan Uncensored to discuss the October 7 attacks and the ensuing Gaza war in the context of the broader Israeli–Palestinian conflict.

-Medical career
+Education and medical career

-Bassem Youssef graduated from Cairo University's Faculty of Medicine, majoring in cardiothoracic surgery, in 1998.
+Youssef graduated from Cairo University's Faculty of Medicine, majoring in cardiothoracic surgery, in 1998.
 He passed the United States Medical Licensing Examination and has been a member of the Royal College of Surgeons (MRCS) since February 2007.
-He practiced as a cardiothoracic surgeon in Egypt for 13 years, until his move into comedy and political satirism.
-He also received training in cardiac and lung transplantation in Germany, after which he spent a year and a half in the US working for a company that produces medical equipment related to cardiothoracic surgery.
+He practiced as a cardiothoracic surgeon in Egypt for 13 years, until his move into comedy and political satire.
+He also received training in cardiac and lung transplantation in Germany, after which he spent a year and a half in the United States working for a company that produces medical equipment related to cardiothoracic surgery.
 In January 2011, Youssef assisted the wounded in Tahrir Square during the Egyptian revolution.
 Youssef has credited surgery for making him "a much harder working person, a nerd, a perfectionist."